 Previous collaborative research with Griffith University and the Queensland Department of Environment and Science, for example, showed that some gully treatments reduced nutrients in proportion with sediment reductions, while there was no clear trend with other treatments.

-Sediment tracing studies and laboratory experiments will also be conducted to evaluate how different remediation materials may alter nutrients over time.
+We measured sediment and nutrient run-off from different remediated gully treatments located at Strathalbyn Station in the Burdekin catchment, across four wet seasons.
+Sediment tracing studies and laboratory experiments were also conducted to evaluate how different remediation materials may alter nutrients over time.

-This project is part of the $10 million Innovation and Systems Change Program funded by the Great Barrier Reef Foundation’s partnership with the Australian Government’s Reef Trust.
+This project was part of the $10 million Innovation and Systems Change Program funded by the Great Barrier Reef Foundation’s partnership with the Australian Government’s Reef Trust.

 Martha is Greening Australia’s Technical Lead in Science and Planning for the Reef Aid program, working on the monitoring, evaluation and reporting for our projects to improve water quality on the Great Barrier Reef.
 She is a highly skilled and passionate environmental scientist and marine biologist, with a MSc from James Cook University and over 10 years of experience working in coastal ecology and environmental research.
 Martha also brings experience in project management and innovative technology to the team.
 She is passionate about improving the long-term wellbeing of the Reef and coastal habitats for their inhabitants and our community.